 Post-Xenium slides were then immediately processed following the Visium CytAssist Spatial Gene Expression Reagent Kits User Guide (CG000495) from step 1.1 Probe Hybridization.
-Pre-Hybridization Mix (PBS-T) was prepared and added to wells according to step 1.1 followed by a two minute incubation (instead of a 15 minute incubation) prior to addition of freshly prepared Hybridization Mix to the wells.
-It is recommended that the thermal cycler be prepared during the de-staining step and Hybridization Mix be prepared shortly before use.
+Pre-Hybridization Mix (PBS-T) was prepared and added to wells according to step 1.1 followed by a two minute incubation (instead of a fifteen minute incubation) prior to addition of freshly prepared Hybridization Mix to the wells.
+A shorter incubation time was used because the slide already went through a similar step in the Xenium workflow; here, the Pre-Hybridization Mix was used primarily to wash off additional HCl from destaining.
+It is recommended that the thermal cycler be prepared during the destaining step and Hybridization Mix be prepared shortly before use.
 Hybridization Mix was added following step 1.1, and the remaining workflow was performed until the libraries were ready for sequencing.